brene/docs/content/reference/simple-api.md

 #### Create a node

-Creates a new node for a specific model and assigns a new `id` to that node.
+Creates a new node for a specific model that gets assigned a new `id`.
-For this mutation, all [required](platform#required) fields except the `id` field without a [default value](platform#default-value) of the model have to be specified.
+All [required](platform#required) fields of the model without a [default value](platform#default-value) have to be specified, the other fields are optional arguments.

-Additionally, the following fields can be specified:
-* any non-required fields of the model
-* any node `id` of a related model.
-This will also [create an edge](#creating-an-edge-when-creating-a-node) between the new node and any specified node.
+You can also connect [connect this node](#creating-an-edge-when-creating-a-node) to another node.

 The query response can contain all fields of the newly created node, including the `id` field.